manasa-kulkarni/ParseMessages/README.md

 ```

 ## Other Notes
 This program was created to parse .msg files.
-However, not all .msg files are created
-according to the same standards.
-This program is intended to be used with most of the
+This program is intended to be used with most of the .msg file subset I was given.
-.msg file subset I was given.
-This may lead to some non-accurately rendered emails when opening certain .msg files.
+However, not all .msg files are created according to the same standards, and this may lead to some misrendered emails when opening certain .msg files.